 The major in classical civilization requires 30 hours.
 Classical Mythology, Roman Life, Greek Civilization and Roman Civilization are the required core courses.
 Six electives are chosen from the following Pre-classical Art, Greek Art, Art of Etruria and Rome, Early Christian and Byzantine Art, Ancient Greece, Roman Revolution: From Gracchi through Caesar Augustus, History of Ancient Philosophy, or any classical civilization, Greek or Latin courses not used to fulfill a foreign language requirement.
 Although not required, Latin and Greek language courses are highly recommended.

-A degree in Classical Civilization covers a variety of different disciplines including, archaeology, historiography, literature, philosophy, and textual criticism.
-Its courses emphasize creativity, reading, interpreting, and writing, asking you to view material empathetically and from multiple perspectives and to create conclusions that acknowledge life’s complexities and nuances.
+A degree in Classical Studies offers great content from two of the world’s most influential ancient cultures: Greece and Rome.
+Its courses emphasize creativity, listening, reading, interpreting, and writing, asking you to view material empathetically and from multiple perspectives and to create conclusions that acknowledge life’s complexities and nuances.
 Through interesting and engaging content you develop a disciplined and organized approach to learning; you grapple with life’s big questions; and you develop flexibility in considering problems and devising solutions.

-A degree in Classics offers you the opportunity to develop transferable skills in a range of areas.
+A degree in Classical Studies offers you the opportunity to develop transferable skills in a range of areas.
 You will be a problem-solver and critical thinker who can analyze information, draw conclusions, see different sides of an argument, and persuasively communicate.
-You will learn to collaborate, to have a greater awareness of yourself and of the world, and to tolerate ambiguity.
+You will learn to collaborate, to have a greater awareness of yourself and of the world, and to tolerate ambiguity, difference, and diversity.
 You’ll be able to build sound arguments and to conduct independent research.

 - accountancy and finance

 - armed forces

 - graduate school in Archaeology, Classical Studies, History, Philology, Philosophy